JatinKhare/advancesmcusystems/lab3/README.md

 set the frequency from 250 MHz back to 100MHz, change the ports, and then set the frequency to 250 MHz, and then run the synthesis.
 ```
 **3. Determine which busses to maximize in the PL to the point where there are no timing
-issues.
+issues.**

-a.
+**a.
 Explain how and why?**
 ```bash
 Even after we increase the bus width to the maximum of the options available, we do not get any timing issues.
 ```

 **4. Determine which busses to maximize in the PL to the point where there are still some
 FPGA resources available (i.e., above 3%)**

-The highest resource utilization is with 1024 bus width and CDMA S & F enabled, and that also has a fair amount of resources (definitely > 3%).
+(Answer) The highest resource utilization is with 1024 bus width and CDMA S & F enabled, and that also has a fair amount of resources (definitely > 3%).
 Find the [utilization](#utilization) report here.

-**5.Maximize the PL synthesis clock frequency in Vivado to the point where there are no
+**5. Maximize the PL synthesis clock frequency in Vivado to the point where there are no
-timing issues.
+timing issues.**

-a.
+**a.
 Explain how and why?**
 ```bash
 How: Double click on the Zynq block and go to the PL clock frequency option.
 We can change the divisor values and change the frequency.
 It was observed that the maximum we can go on